JasperVanDenBosch/syrinx/meta/content/index.md

 4. Special frontmatter entries:
     - `SequenceNumber`: Used by templates to order child items in menu's and lists.
     - `Archetype`: The name of the template used to import these table data
+    - `LastModified`: Date and time when the content was last changed.
+The item will only be included in the sitemap if the file has this attribute.

 ### Templating and style